Dad I'd Love to F*

 |Auto-Sukukaja||Passive||Begin the battle with Sukukaja cast on yourself|

 |Poison Boost||Passive||Poison-based attacks are 1.5 times more effective|

 Why I love Ryotaro Dojima

 I'm going to be totally honest here, as if the name of the site was not a big clue: I love Ryotaro Dojima because he is smoking hot.
-Unfortunately I'm coming to an age where Ryotaro is closer to my age than, say, Kanji Tatsumi, so it is about time I started admiring the older characters in these RPGs...
+I'm becoming closer in age to Ryotaro than, say, Kanji Tatsumi (who is 15), so I've started noticing the older characters in these RPGs a lot more!